research-cheese/sleepyask/README.md

 ## Authentication
 You are required to provide an organization as well as an API Key
-`organization` - If you are not part of an organization, use this: org-PuBY7H2zebXAGmpU6YsRQ3c1
+`organization` - Your organization ID
 `api_key` - You create an API Key on OpenAI by
 ```
 Clicking on your profile picture on the top-right > View API Keys > Create new secret key.